 Auf, ihr Christen, Christi Glieder

-First published in August Hermann Francke (I)’s Geistreiches Gesang Buch (1697) and then in Johann Anastasius Freylinghausen*’s Geist-reiches Gesang-Buch, den Kern alter und neuer Lieder (Halle, 1704).
+First published in August Hermann Francke (I)*’s Geistreiches Gesang Buch (1697) and then in Johann Anastasius Freylinghausen*’s Geist-reiches Gesang-Buch, den Kern alter und neuer Lieder (Halle, 1704).
 It was entitled ‘Encouragement to Conflict in the Spiritual Warfare’.
 It was translated by Emma Frances Bevan* as ‘Rise, ye children of Salvation’ in Songs of Eternal Life (1858), where it was entitled ‘Song of the Soldier’.
 It had 11 stanzas.
 A shortened form (stanzas 1, 5, 9, and 11) was printed in The Lutheran Hymnal (1941) in English and German texts.
-The warfare imagery is particularly noticeable in stanza 2 of the...
+Stanza 11 (4 in LH) is looselt translated but inspiring:

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.